sergiofgonzalez/docker-book/README.md

 Illustrates the usage of `USER` to establish the user the image should be run as.

 ## 11-hello-dockerfile-instructions-volume
-Illustrates the usage of `USER` to establish the user the image should be run as.
+Illustrates the usage of `VOLUME` to add a directory to a container that can be exposed outside of the container.

 ## 12-hello-dockerfile-instructions-add
 Illustrates the usage of `ADD` instruction to copy (and uncompress) files and directories from the build environment to the container.